naturalsolutions/ecoReleve-Data/README.md

 Also, you can run the [install.bat](https://github.com/NaturalSolutions/ecoReleve-Data/blob/master/Back/install.bat) file in the [Back folder](https://github.com/NaturalSolutions/ecoReleve-Data/tree/master/Back/) which will launch all commands in order to install this project (Front setup & Back setup).

+An error can occured if an other instance of pyramid WGSI run with the `pserve` command.
+Don't worry, it does not have any impact.

 ## Technolgies && Usage